 How Do You Stuff Chicken Breasts?

 There’s no one way to stuff chicken breasts.
-It all depends on if you’re making a stuffed split chicken breast (by creating pockets) or if you’re making a rolled stuffed chicken breast in the oven by butterflying and flattening it.
+It all depends on if you’re making a stuffed split chicken breast (by creating pockets) or if you’re making a rolled stuffed chicken breast in the

 No matter what stuffed chicken recipe you’re attempting, we’ve got you covered.
 Below you’ll find instructions for how to stuff chicken for both kinds of recipes.
 Plus, we’re adding in some links to tasty baked stuffed chicken breast recipes if you need a little culinary inspiration!